 Why is it that we now seem to see the Sun as something dangerous?
 Is it something to be feared and avoided at all costs?
 Will it age you, give you cancer and cause your immune system to go into free-fall?

-A quick look through the blog posts coming out of the northern hemisphere would lead you to thinking that we are waging a war against the Sun.
+A quick look through the blog posts coming out of the northern hemisphere would lead you to think that we are waging a war against the Sun.
 I wanted to find out how something once revered is now vilified.
 Care to come outside?
 The Sun is massive.
 Its diameter is about 218 times larger than the Earth and with temperatures on the surface reaching 6000C; it is hot.

 Consisting mainly of hydrogen (73%) and Helium (25%), it is actually a burning ball of gas that is constantly moving, reacting and radiating heat.
 Charged plasma surrounds the Sun like a massive magnetic force field, occasionally spewing out as solar flares towards the Earth.
 We see this as the beautiful and spectacular northern and southern lights.